-Outbreaks of highly pathogenic avian influenza (HPAI) in waterfowl and poultry are a growing problem in Western Europe and large parts of the world.
+Outbreaks of highly pathogenic avian influenza (HPAI) in poultry and wild birds are a growing problem in Western Europe and large parts of the world.
 The currently prevaling theory is that migrating waterfowl play a key role in the continental spread and regional dynamics of the virus.
-At the Netherlands Institute of Ecology I have been involved in the monitoring of HPAI in wild waterfowl during the outbreaks of 2014-2015 and 2016-2017.
+At the Netherlands Institute of Ecology I have been involved in the monitoring of HPAI in wild waterfowl during the outbreaks of 2014-2015 and 2016-2017 and after starting at Sovon in 2018 I've been active in the bird diseases research group.

 Publications in the avian influenza project